JosephHeydorn/MakeCode-Tutorials/docs/projects/Using-Variables-in-a-Loop.md

 ## Step 1

-First lets start off by creating a variable named index.
-Then lets drag the variable into the for "index" from 0 to 5.
+First let's start off by creating a variable named index.
+Then let's drag the variable into the for "index" from 0 to 5.
 We need to change it to 5 and 16.

 ```blocks
 basic.forever(function () {